About AIDSVu

 -2: Data were not released to AIDSVu because the state health department, per its HIV data re-release agreement with CDC, requested not to release data to AIDSVu below a certain population threshold.
 The data re-release agreement was updated last year, which is why the data for this year may look different than last year.

--9: Data are missing.
+-9: Data are unavailable.

 The downloadable datasets include a rate stability variable for each indicator.
 As is standard in the display of health statistics, rates generated from a numerator less than 12 are considered unreliable and should be interpreted with caution.